o1-labs/rfcs/00xx-account-deletion.md

     - pop from the free list
     - set i to i - 1

-The max-heap data structure handles that scenario very gracefully in worst-case O(n log n), where $n$ is the number of elements in the free list.
-A stack structure could incur an *O(n²)* worst-case cost.
-The min-heap would not be adequate.

 **The main benefit** of having this ordered data structure is that location allocation does not depend on when a location has been freed anymore.
 Thus, when